tranvansang/jp-postal/README.md

 # Japanese postal data from official database

-There is instruction to download, rebuild and obtain the latest data from official source
+There are instructions to download, rebuild and obtain the latest data from official source

+Latest database update: July 1, 2020

+更新日：2020年7月1日

 ## Data source and explanation